Skip to main content

 The Restaurant

 Bragagnolo spent formative years in Spain alongside his wife Caroline Chinery, where the two ran three restaurants together.
-That Spanish residency shows up directly on the plate: Cantabrian 00 anchovies over tomato bread, charcoal-grilled octopus, and diver-caught Newfoundland sea urchin are the kinds of dishes that signal a kitchen paying attention to sourcing.
-These are not decorative gestures toward the Mediterranean , they are the menu's structural logic.
+That Spanish residency shows up directly on the plate: Cantabrian 00 anchovies over tomato bread, charcoal-grilled octopus, diver-caught Newfoundland sea urchin are the kinds of dishes that signal a kitchen paying attention to sourcing.
+These are not decorative gestures toward the Mediterranean, they are the menu's structural logic.
 For food-focused diners, the anchovy and tomato bread combination alone is a useful diagnostic: if that dish excites you, the rest of the meal will too.

-The Sunday Format , What the Weekend Delivers
+The Sunday Format, What the Weekend Delivers

 For weekend brunch or lunch explorers, Casa Paco occupies a position that few Toronto spots match: Spanish-Italian technique applied to high-quality Canadian seafood (the Newfoundland sea urchin is a deliberate sourcing choice, not a default) in a room that does not take itself too seriously.
 That combination is harder to replicate than it sounds.
 Comparable depth in a casual format can be found at Gia or Bar Vendetta on the Italian side, but neither brings the Spanish register that Bragagnolo works in.